-As the biggest and most well known city in the United Arab Emirates, Dubai has a reputation for luxurious resorts and towering, modern skyscrapers.
-You can definitely find a slice of grandeur, but there are many other sides to Dubai that you may like to explore.
-This list sets out 8 neighbourhoods in Dubai that you may like to stay in while visiting this cosmopolitan city.
+As the biggest and most well-known city in the United Arab Emirates, Dubai has a reputation for luxurious resorts and towering modern skyscrapers.
+There is much to do here, from visiting some of the top theme parks to dining in the best restaurants with a view - you can definitely find a slice of grandeur, but there are many other sides to Dubai that you may like to explore.
+Looking for the best area to stay in Dubai?
+You’ll find plenty of accommodation, from great Airbnbs in Dubai Marina to hotels with views of Burj Khalifa.
+This list sets out the best neighborhoods in this cosmopolitan city.
+Keep reading if you don’t know where to stay in Dubai, UAE.

 Book your airport transfer here